What is a logbook loan?

 Will a logbook loan damage my credit score?

 Your credit score could be impacted by taking out a logbook loan.
-However, as long as you maintain your repayments and ensure you make them on schedule and in full, your score ought to improve.
+However, as long as you maintain your weekly payments and ensure you make them on schedule and in full, your score ought to improve.

-The risk is that you miss your repayments.
-In which case, you can almost certainly expect your credit rating to take a substantial hit.
+But if you miss your repayments, you can almost certainly expect your credit rating to take a substantial hit.

 Can I get a logbook loan on a motorbike?